Coronavirus: France to reimpose public health state of emergency | DW | 14.10.2020

 The French government declared a public health state of emergency on Wednesday as it tries to curb an uptick in coronavirus infections across the country.

-The formal declaration was made in a statement by the government, adding that the pandemic was a public health disaster which endangered the health of the entire population.
+The formal declaration was made in a statement by the government, adding that the pandemic was a public health disaster which endangered the well-being of the entire population.

-France was facing "a health catastrophe," according to minutes from a cabinet meeting.
+France was facing "a health catastrophe," according to minutes from a cabinet meeting that took place on Wednesday.

-The state of health emergency, which will come into force on Saturday, is a legal framework allowing the government to take stricter measures to fight the spread of infections.
+The state of health emergency is a legal framework allowing the government to take a stricter line on fighting the spread of infections.

 Late night curfew for Paris and Marseille